newfangledmindset/legacy-todo-app-client/README.md

-# todo-app
+# todo-app-client

-A java client of the todo-app project.
+A GUI client part of 'todo-app' project (using JavaFX).